Retro64XYZ/retro64xyz.github.io/_posts/2017-06-13-introduction-to-operational-security.md

  - phoenix linux users group
 ---

+## A Quick Interlude With Wannacry

+Wannacry affected a lot of people.
+Almost every country on the planet was affected with over 300,000 machines compromised.
+It took hours for developers to create variants as soon as the original infection began to appear.
+The update that resolved this issue is [located here][msupdate].

+A [breakdown](http://archive.is/Fph0M) of the attack is available from zerosum.
+I will summarize the event as so.

+1. Microsoft had an exploit available in their SMB protocol since WindowsXP days.

+2. Find out if the computer is x86 or x64.

+3. Locate the .exe DOS MZ header.

+4. Begin the process of allocating memory.

+5. Find the SMB driver.

+6. Allocate memory and copy code for the function hook.
+It stores a function pointer and then calls it and overwrites a member table with the hook.
+This creates a backdoor.

+7. It then uses invalid SMB calls to 'knock' when it needs access.
+You can send shellcode in a payload packet in increments of 4096 bytes.
+The backdoor allocates executable memory, decrypts shellcode, and then runs it.

 ## Performance Objective

 At the conclusion of the course the student will be able to: